 In 2007, Lionel was appointed a District Crown Prosecutor with responsibility for one of the boroughs in London and in 2009 he was appointed a Senior District Crown Prosecutor with responsibility for one of the six London districts.
 During this period Lionel was the Strategic lead in London for Domestic Violence and for the Olympics in 2012.
 Lionel has also acted as the Deputy Chief Crown Prosecutor for CPS London's Complex Casework Unit, which included the RASSO and Homicide specialist teams, as well as the Deputy Chief Crown Prosecutor for the CPS London Crown Court South Unit encompassing the London Crown Advocacy team.
 Lionel has a passion for championing the rights and justice for victims and witnesses, and has written and delivered a CPD approved training course on victimless prosecutions for CPS London.

-In 2014 Lionel was recognised in the CPS London Awards for his outstanding contribution to the Area in his role as Legal and Stakeholder Manager.
+In 2014, Lionel was recognised in the CPS London Awards for his outstanding contribution to the Area in his role as Legal and Stakeholder Manager.
 Lionel was also appointed a Disclosure Gateway Reviewer and has conducted disclosure reviews on some of London's most complex and high profile cases.
+Lionel has also spent time as the Deputy Head of Division for the Specialist Fraud Division which handles the largest and most complex economic crime cases across the country.

-Lionel took up his current post with CPS West Midlands in June 2015 and has overall responsibility for the Area's Complex Casework Unit, which handles the most complex and sensitive cases across the region's crown courts, the Magistrates' Court Unit, the thematic lead for national British Transport Police prosecutions, the Area's Hate Crime prosecutions and Victims and Witnesses.
+Lionel took up his current post with CPS West Midlands in June 2015 and successfully rolled out the Transforming Summary Justice programme across the region's magistrates' courts.
+Lionel has overall responsibility for the Area's Complex Casework Unit, which handles the most complex and sensitive cases across the region's crown courts, as well as responsibility for the Area's RASSO unit which handles the most complex rape and serious sexual offences across the region.
+Lionel is also the Area's thematic lead for Hate crime, Modern Slavery, Gangs and Serious violence.

 Suzanne Llewellyn, Deputy Chief Crown Prosecutor